-It turned out that the plans to build that computer network were a part of a much larger movement among Soviet scientists, cyberneticians, to reform the entire edifice of Soviet science under the banner of cybernetics, mathematical modeling and computer simulation, as a way to get rid of the Stalinist legacy which put Soviet science into very rigid condition.
+It turned out that the plans to build that computer network were part of a much larger movement among Soviet scientists, cyberneticians, to reform the entire edifice of Soviet science under the banner of cybernetics, mathematical modeling and computer simulation, as a way to get rid of the Stalinist legacy which put Soviet science into very rigid condition.
 Introducing cybernating models was a way to open up to all sorts of innovations in various sciences.
-And this way, cybernetic biology emerge, cybernetic linguistics, cybernetic economics and so forth.
+And this way, cybernetic biology emerged, cybernetic linguistics, cybernetic economics and so forth.
 Under the banner of cybernetic economics these plans to build a computer network were conceptualized and justified.